-- 2.29.1 Adopting Parents acknowledge that Barker has provided them with information regarding the risks of domestic adoptions, which include that Barker cannot warrant the accuracy of any child's medical information where such information is provided by a hospital or medical professional.
-Additionally, they understand that there are events that may occur during the adoption process they are beyond the control of Barker.
-They assume the risk that is associated with domestic adoption and the uncertainty about the accuracy of the medical information they shall receive: - 2.29.2 Adopting Parents acknowledge that the child referral information may be limited or erroneous with respect to: general information; parental/family background; genetic information; prenatal care; child birth; postnatal care; present or past child care; current physical; emotional, psychological, intellectual, and developmental status; or previous history; - 2.29.3 Adopting Parents acknowledge that it is their responsibility to seek out whatever medical, developmental, and psychological evaluations of the birth parents' social and medical history and/or child referral information provided by Barker they deem necessary to make an informed decision as to whether they should accept a referral.
-They acknowledge that Barker is not able to provide medical advice or any explanations of medical issues; - 2.29.4 Adopting Parents release Barker and its employees, officers, directors, trustees, agents or independent contractors, past or present, from any and all liability, except in the event of intentional misconduct, recklessness, or gross negligence, for any and all claims and liabilities relating to the physical, mental, or emotional health of any child referred to or adopted by them in the United States; and - 2.29.5 Adopting Parents specifically waive any claims against Barker, its employees, officers, directors, trustees, agents, or independent contractors, past or present, for the accuracy, completeness, implications, predictive nature, or other matters whether known or unknown, regarding the information that Adopting Parents receive prior to placement.
+- 2.28.1 Adopting Parents acknowledge that Barker has provided them with information regarding the risks of domestic adoptions of older children and those with special needs from public foster care, including the attached sheet titled Medical/Social/Psychological Information.
+They understand that Barker cannot warrant the accuracy of any child's medical information where such information is provided by a hospital or medical professional or the Department of Social Services office that is involved.
+Additionally, they understand that there are events that may occur during the adoption process that are beyond the control of Barker.
+They assume the risk that is associated with domestic adoption and adoption of older children from public foster care and the uncertainty about the accuracy of the medical information they shall receive; - 2.28.2 Adopting Parents acknowledge that the child referral information may be limited or erroneous with respect to: general information; parental/family background; genetic information; prenatal care; child birth; postnatal care; present or past child care; current physical; emotional, psychological, intellectual, and developmental status; or previous history; - 2.28.3 Adopting Parents acknowledge that it is their responsibility to seek out whatever medical, developmental, and psychological evaluations of the birth parents' and child's social and medical history and/or child referral information provided by the specific Department of Social Services with Barker's assistance that they deem necessary to make an informed decision as to whether they should accept a referral.
+They acknowledge that Barker is not able to provide medical advice or any explanations of medical issues; - 2.28.4 Adopting Parents release Barker and its employees, officers, directors, trustees, agents or independent contractors, past or present, from any and all liability, except in the event of intentional misconduct, recklessness, or gross negligence, for any and all claims and liabilities relating to the physical, mental, or emotional health of any child referred to or adopted by them in the United States; and - 2.28.5 Adopting Parents specifically waive any claims against Barker, its employees, officers, directors, trustees, agents, or independent contractors, past or present, for the accuracy, completeness, implications, predictive nature, or other matters whether known or unknown, regarding the information that Adopting Parents receive prior to placement.
 Adopting Parents also waive any claims against Barker, its employees, officers, directors, trustees, agents, or independent contractors, past or present, should their child develop an illness, mental health problems, or other developmental or health difficulties.

-The obligations, waivers, and assumptions of risk of both parties under this Article 2.29 survive termination of this Agreement, subject to applicable statutes of limitation.
+The obligations, waivers, and assumptions of risk of both parties under this Article 2.28 survive termination of this Agreement, subject to applicable statutes of limitation.